andrexiao85/botnet_detection_algo/README.md

 This number can be adjusted accordingly depending on how many edges one can handle.

-We apply walker’s large test to the periodogram’s maximum ordinate to determine if it is periodic or not.
+We apply Walker’s large test to the periodogram’s maximum ordinate to determine if it is periodic or not.

 ## Results